Pritom Hasan: Career

+He started his music career in his early 20s.
+Although his father was a famous musician, Pritom was never interested in being a musician.
+He saw his brother become a musician and decided to give music composing a try in 2011.
+His paternal aunt Sheikh Anne Rahman bought his first computer to get started on composing.
+His first time singing on-screen was on Ityadi with his brother Protic in 2012, before he became a professional singer.
+He has also sung some covers of his father's songs.

+When Pritom was younger, he said he wanted to work in the Bangladesh Army, but then decided to pursue a degree in English because he struggled with math.
+His first composed song, titled "Cheleti Abol Tabol Meyeti Pagol Pagol," was released in 2015.
+Later on, he began singing, and many of his songs gained popularity among young people.

-Hasan began his acting career by starring in a short film titled Habib Wahid: Jhor.
+Hasan began his acting career by starring in a short film titled "Habib Wahid: Jhor."
 His breakthrough performance was in Nuhash Humayun's 700 Taka, which garnered popularity.
 Since then he has acted in numerous music videos, short films, feature films, web content, and shows.
 Some of them include Khoka (short horror), Kache Ashar Oshomapto Golpo (TV), Wedding Bells (TV Miniseries), Bichhuz (TV Miniseries), YouTumor (2021 film), Pett Kata Shaw (TV Miniseries), among others.

 Personal life

-On 28 October 2022, Pritom married Shahtaj Monira Hashem, a Bangladeshi model, actress, singer and a talk show host, after a 5 year-long relationship with her.
-The wedding was held in a 5-star hotel in Srimangal, Sylhet, and was attended by several prominent figures such as filmmaker Nuhash Humayun, Safa Kabir, Sunerah Binte Kamal, Xefer Rahman, Ridy Sheikh and Habib Wahid.
+On 28 October 2022, Pritom married Shahtaj Monira Hashem (born May 22, 1998), a Bangladeshi model, actress, singer and a talk show host, after a 5 year-long relationship with her.
+They met when filming for his music video Jadukor.
+Their wedding was held in a 5-star hotel in Srimangal, Sylhet, and was attended by several prominent figures such as filmmaker Nuhash Humayun, Safa Kabir, Sunerah Binte Kamal, and Habib Wahid.